tinfoilcipher/tinfoilcipher.github.io/_posts/2023-06-01-crossplane-infrastructure-as-code-for-kubernetes-platform-teams.md

   - "microservices"
 ---

+**UPDATE 08/10/2025**: If you are reading this article and nothing seems to work anymore.
+It was written for Crossplane 1.9. [ I have written a newer guide for Crossplane v2.0 here ]({% post_url 2025-10-08-crossplane-v2-iac-for-k8s-platform-teams-part-1 %}).

 It's no secret that I love Terraform but it's not without it's drawbacks and when operating a platform built around Kubernetes it can be a tall order to introduce and migrate to.
 In this post I'm going to look at a less well known Infrastructure as Code solution; **[Crossplane](https://crossplane.io/)**.
 Whilst it's creators don't bill it as an IaC solution it certainly offers the same functionality in a very different way so let's take a look.

 The sample code for this article can be found **[here](https://github.com/tinfoilcipher/blogexamples/tree/main/crossplane-example)**.